baker-Xie/Surprise/doc/source/FAQ.rst

 How to tune an algorithm parameters
 -----------------------------------

-You can tune the parameters of an algorithm with the :class:`GridSearch
+You can tune the parameters of an algorithm with the :class:`GridSearchCV
-<surprise.evaluate.GridSearch>` class as described :ref:`here
+<surprise.model_selection.search.GridSearchCV>` class as described :ref:`here
 <tuning_algorithm_parameters>`.
 After the tuning, you may want to have an
 :ref:`unbiased estimate of your algorithm performances
 <unbiased_estimate_after_tuning>`.